linera-io/linera-protocol/roadmap/src/milestones/reconfiguration.md

 # Reconfiguration

-This goal of this milestone is to support changes in the set of Zefchain validators.
+This goal of this milestone is to support changes in the set of Linera validators.

 ## Requirements